mjebrahimi/Awesome-Tools-For-WebDevelopers/README.md

 ## Contributing

-Create an [issue](https://github.com/mjebrahimi/SqlInMemory/issues/new) if you have a Suggestion or Fork on GitHub and Develop it and send Pull Request.
+Create an [issue](https://github.com/mjebrahimi/Awesome-Tools-For-WebDevelopers/issues/new) if you have a Suggestion or Fork on GitHub and Develop it and send Pull Request.

 A **HUGE THANKS** for your help.

 ## Give a Star! ⭐️

-If you liked this repo or if it useful, please give a star ⭐️ for this repository.
+If you liked this repo or find it useful, please give it a star.
+Thanks!

 ## License